How Fire Chiefs Make the Budget Case for AI to City Administrators

 FAQ: Fire Department AI Budget Justification

-Q: What if our overtime is not unusually high — is there still a budget case?
+Q: If our overtime is not unusually high, is there still a budget case?

 A: Yes.
 Budget justification for AI doesn’t have to rest entirely on overtime.
 NERIS reporting automation, succession planning data for retirement-driven knowledge loss, and accreditation documentation support are all legitimate budget categories.
 If your department is in good shape on overtime, lead with NERIS compliance or staffing prediction instead.